 Caution - When the volume manager has been deconfigured and you are instructed to install the new OS, stop at that point and remove your previous version of AP.
-Do not install Solaris 8 software at this time.
+Do not install Solaris 8 10/00 software at this time.

-- 4. Remove the current AP configuration using "Remove the current AP configuration." on page 15 of the Solaris 8 Sun Hardware Platform Guide. - 5.
-Upgrade to Solaris 8 using "Upgrade the Solaris operating environment (if applicable) now." on page 16 in the Solaris 8 Sun Hardware Platform Guide. - 6.
-Upgrade to AP 2.3 using "When the Solaris software upgrade process is completely finished, upgrade to AP 2.3." on page 16 in the Solaris 8 Sun Hardware Platform Guide. - 7.
+- 4. Remove the current AP configuration using "Remove the current AP configuration." of the Solaris 8 10/00 Sun Hardware Platform Guide. - 5.
+Upgrade to Solaris 8 10/00 using "Upgrade the Solaris operating environment (if applicable) now." in the Solaris 8 10/00 Sun Hardware Platform Guide. - 6.
+Upgrade to AP 2.3 using "When the Solaris software upgrade process is completely finished, upgrade to AP 2.3." in the Solaris 8 10/00 Sun Hardware Platform Guide. - 7.
 Install your volume manager according to your manufacturer's instructions.